 - School Climate Expert

-Through our SafeMeasuresTM Youth Particapatory Action Research (YPAR) Process, we help schools improve teaching and learning, re-think their school discipline systems, build teacher effectiveness, and expand student voice and engagement.
-In 2021-22 we will partner with UP for Learning and call this new version of our program UPward Together!
+Through our SafeMeasuresTM Youth Participatory Action Research (YPAR) Process, we help schools improve teaching and learning, re-think their school discipline systems, build teacher effectiveness, and expand student voice and engagement.
+In 2022-23 we are partnering with UP for Learning and we call this new version of our program UPward Together!

 Through our Game On: FLAGWAY program, we prepare high school and college-aged students to serve as Math Literacy Workers and Flagway Coaches to help elementary and middle school students build their math skills and confidence using ‘game-based learning’.